martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 # Psion2-Datapak-Rampak-reader-writer

+The Psion Organiser II is a handheld 8-bit micro from the 1980s, it was sold to the public as a personal digital assistant (PDA) and was widely used in industry, over 1/2 million were made.
+The PDA versions have a diary, can store information and can be programmed to perform calculations and manipulate data, there are even some simple games for it.
+Its PDA functions have since been replaced by the smartphone, so alot of these Psions eventually found their way into the back of a drawer somewhere.
+However, these devices are as tough as a brick, so if you find one and put a fresh 9 V battery in, it's very likely to work.
+The same cannot be said of many devices that followed it.
+The Psion II was a ground-breaking device in its time, and it still has an active following of dedicated users.
+Lots of info can be found on the wbsite by Jaap Scherphuis: [Jaap's Psion2 site](https://www.jaapsch.net/psion/index.htm)

 Arduino and Python code to transfer psion2 pack images between a PC and an Arduino

 I used an Arduino to read and write to a Psion II Rampak, these packs contain a memory chip, two counters and some logic.
 The packs require a 5 V supply, so are well suited to an Arduino Nano which also uses 5 V, powered from USB.